 Middle age crisis was to be expected in men, while women were to dutifully assume the role of house frump.
 Running out of time was something all family members were told on a daily basis, with parental role models echoing chants of “C’mon, hurry up!”, “We’re going to be late!”, “Stop dawdling!”, and alarm clocks blared daily providing the startling impetus to mindlessly wake.

-For Baby Boomers, the Beatnik and Hippie movements help some promise of hope out to people in existential crisis that there was more to life possible than falling into Confucian line with roles previously held like heavyweight boxing championship titles by toxic parents.
+For Baby Boomers, the Beatnik and Hippie movements help some promise of hope out to people in an existential crisis that there was more to life possible than falling into Confucian line with roles previously held like heavyweight boxing championship titles by toxic parents.
 The Beatnik culture gave people a reason to dream about travel, inspired them to make music that resonated more with their souls as modern expressions of the time, and inspired wanderlust.
 Once the harsh reality of the Korean war and pointless conflict in Vietnam came to light, those same people who felt drawn to live a more free-spirited and yoke-free life elected to do such symbolic acts as burn their bras, start growing out their hair, and making themselves into what some stylists might call a tragically chic, flower-powered hot mess.

 Which brings us to our point.
 Whatever your age or generation, today is the oldest you have ever been.
 History books are present to be reviewed and studied, with much wisdom presented in hindsight by wise scholars who examine all the before and afters.